Cyril Julian: National team career

-Post-career
+Post-playing career

 In June 2009, he retired from professional sports.
 He works as a speaker for companies on performance, stress management, high level.

 In September 2014, with two partners, he opened a first center under the En Formes brand, specializing in the care and sports rehabilitation of obese people.

 The concept of this center is based on a physical and sports rehabilitation program for people with obesity, whether or not they require bariatric surgery.
 This program is aimed at children and adolescents as well as adults.

 Currently, very few sports centers or clubs are suitable for welcoming and caring for obese people, resulting in a low physical practice for this population (stigmatization, low motivation or rapid failure due to lack of suitable programs and facilities. .).
 However, this physical and sporting activity is essential in the surgical management of obese patients, because it optimizes and ensures the sustainability of weight loss while limiting muscle wasting and bone and joint disorders.
 This need is now well known, as the scientific literature insists on the need to supervise weight loss with physical activity of at least 150 minutes per week, data taken up by the Haute Autorité de Santé.

 Designed by healthcare professionals and a former high-level athlete, this program offers care over twenty weeks at the rate of one session in the center and two sessions at home per week, following an adapted and specific program.

 Specialized in adapted sport, he designed his working method recognized in the medical world.

 He works for the hospitals of the SOS santé group as well as for the dialysis patients of the ASA.

 Cyril Julian is now a triathlete, he runs ironmans 70.3 and 140.6 and is destined to finish the trilogy of extreme triathlons which are the Norseman, Celtman and Swissman.

-Professional career

-Julian was a 3 time French League French Player's MVP (2002, 2006, 2007).

-French national team

-Julian also played with the senior men's French national basketball team.
-He won a silver medal at the 2000 Summer Olympics, while playing with France's national team.